NoahWhiteson/DropNDrag/README.md

 - **Ctrl+V** anywhere to paste images, text, or files
 - **Drag and drop** files anywhere on the page
 - **×** removes a single preview, **Clear all** or **Escape** clears everything

+This was made just for fun as like a hour project